Sishir-Stha/FareUpdaterReact/README.md

 - make some changes in the search form and tables and edit button of browser
 - added pagination in table data
 - added the fare Update endpoint currently working perfectly but need to see the 2030 error

+### 11/30/2025

+- All the project has been done and closed
+- Given for QA